 New techniques for implementing wireless instruments can be found in the literature.
 These techniques are extremely innovative due to the breakthrough introduced in the way the measurements are done.
-The work proposed by Karacolak et al [53] takes in account the variation of the electric parameters for continuously measuring the items of glucose (the electric parameters varies with the sugar concentrations).
-Alternatively, the research group of Chow et al [54] explores an uncommon (but still very innovative) methodology that makes profit of cardiovascular stents to receive RF signals inside the human body.
+The work proposed by Karacolak et al [48] takes in account the variation of the electric parameters for continuously measuring the items of glucose (the electric parameters varies with the sugar concentrations).
+Alternatively, the research group of Chow et al [49] explores an uncommon (but still very innovative) methodology that makes profit of cardiovascular stents to receive RF signals inside the human body.
 In this work, the stents are used as radiating structures for transmitting the measurements across the tissues of the human body.

-The work proposed by Rodrigues et al [55] uses a MEMS antenna with an U-cantilever shaped structure.
+Finally, the work proposed by Rodrigues et al [50] uses a MEMS antenna with a U-cantilever shaped structure.
 Basically, this cantilever is sensitive to the magnetic field component of electromagnetic waves and will oscillate.
-A piezoelectric material layer of polyvinylidene fluoride (PVDF) [56] is used to convert the magnetic field into a voltage useful enough to be understood by the reading circuit made by Lameiro et al [57].
-The major innovation of this technique is allowing the integration of antennas with implantable devices by way of Wafer-Level-Packaging (WLP) techniques for achieving the fabrication of small sized devices.
-Their antenna occupies an area of 1.5×1.5 mm [55].
+A piezoelectric material layer of polyvinylidene fluoride (PVDF) is used to convert the magnetic field into a voltage useful enough to be understood by the reading circuit.
+The major innovation of this technique is allow the integration of antennas with implantable devices by way of Wafer-Level-Packaging (WLP) techniques for achieving the fabrication of small sized devices.
+Their antenna occupies an area of only 1.5×1.5 mm [50].
+Finally, a new breakthrough can be obtained by doing the co-integration of the electronics with microbatteries made of thin-film materials to provide energy in a harvested fashion.
+This microbattery supply the microsystem in an enough time to increase the useful life of the microsystem [51].